lucazpinheiro/task-tracker/README.md

 ## `TO-DO`

-- remove material-ui card component and create new card component from scratch
-- finish collumn layout
+MOST IMPORTANT
+- add logic to update status

+CAN WAIT
 - add drag and drop
+- finish collumn layout (I will leave it the way it is right now, don't want to spend much more time on style of app)

 ## `some references for best practices`